 Seborrhoeic wart removal in our London clinics is normally carried out using cryotherapy, freezing with liquid nitrogen.
 A better option in most cases, which could be the solution for you.

 After mole and wart removal, we offer all the advice you need, to care for the treated area and for your skin.
 Prevention is better than cure, part of the reason we offer mole mapping, an ideal way to keep an eye on any changes.

-Ensuring you remain healthy and can access advice, or treatment in a specialist environment is the purpose of our London dermatology service.
-You are welcome to get in touch at any time.
+Ensuring you remain healthy, can access advice, or treatment in a specialist environment is the purpose of our London dermatology service.
+Lifetime care alongside good solutions for your current needs.